sourcegraph/handbook/content/departments/cloud/trial_mi.md

 As the flow is automated and webhook based, Slack notifications in `#cloud-notifications` are informing about:

-- new PLG trial instances was created and sent to [Signup Application](https://signup.sourcegraph.com/) (stored in Signup dataabse)
+- new PLG trial instances was created and sent to [Signup Application](https://signup.sourcegraph.com/) (stored in Signup database)
 - PLG trial instance was given to the customer and was finalised (token was re-created and GCP label was added)
 - PLG trial pool is below expected number (2 in the begining)